Elowix/python-mini-projects/README.md

 ## Contributing

-Contributions are welcome!
+We welcome contributions to this repository!
 If you have ideas for new projects or improvements to existing ones, feel free to fork the repository and submit a pull request.
 Please ensure that your contributions align with the project's goals.
+Your contributions are greatly appreciated!

 ## License